 The New Paradigm

 The new principles that complete the great conceptual revolution of the new physics are deeply challenging because of the impact they have on our concept of the world.
-QBism is correct, but it is very alien, seeming to threaten the whole basis of the existing paradigm.
-Plus, of course, it seems so obvious that in fact we live in an ordinary physical world, determinate all through, away beyond the horizon and afar.
-And of course, we do; and we don’t.
+The world is personal, determinate solely where you, personally, have observed it.
+This is terribly alien, seeming to threaten the whole basis of our current worldview, the current paradigm of objective physical reality.
+Plus, of course, it seems so obvious that in fact we do live in an ordinary physical world, determinate all through, away beyond the horizon and afar.
+And of course, we do.
+And we don’t.
 The resolution is that both are true.
-The new paradigm includes both kinds of world.
-Objective, determinate, physical reality is not abandoned but stands fundamental as ever.
-But the world of the inside view, the world of the perceiving subject, is fundamental also.
+Obviously, one must indeed live in an objectively real, physical, reality; but one lives in a great number of such realities, all at once.

 He explained that the experience of the Now means something special for man, something essentially different from the past and the future, but that this important difference does not and cannot occur within physics.
 (1963)

-This page presents an overview of the new paradigm; the full story is presented in the following pages, beginning with the nature of the inside view, the world of The Perceiving Subject.
-In the world of this new paradigm there are emergent properties available to us to understand and make use of which do not exist in the objective physical world of the current paradigm.
-The further implications are tremendous.
+This page presents an overview of the underlying physics of the new paradigm; the full story is presented in the subsidiary pages.
+QBism is the physics of the inside view, and the inside view is the experience of the observations being made, by consciousness.
+All this follows from the existing physics as shown in the pages here.
+Moreover, the explanatory principles described follow automatically when the fundamental theories of the new physics are taken literally.
+The QBism type of world is directly implied in Hugh Everett’s famous many worlds theory, as explained in The Indeterminate World.
+The fundamental error of understanding is the assumption that the observer is simply a physical object.
+In fact, the frame of reference in which observations are made is of a fundamentally different nature.
+This is addressed in the other main category of pages, beginning with The World Hologram,.
+The nature of the individual is examined in depth, and the extraordinary implications are explored.
+The structure of the new paradigm is presented, along with the radical implications for the individual.
 As described in Interactive Destiny, each individual is effectively directing which version of events is likely to be experienced happening in their version of world, globally, ever so slightly, all the time.
 Given that consciousness is the third-logical-type phenomenon of the universe, Quantum Immortality and Quantum Karma are real phenomena.
 The cultural implications are described in Human Being 2.0.
 The reason all this knowledge has not come to light before is described in Paradigm Shift.
 All references are given in References.